RichenzZ/Web-Application---Blogging-Site/homework/3/README.md

 When sign up, username, first name, last name, password, confirmation password must be inputed, and password must match.
 The page will indicate corresponding errors.

-The image directory issue has not been fixed, so the images cannot be displayed at the moment.
-Sorry about that.
+The image display is current static, which means it cannot distribute a different profile picture to different user.